 Enjoy the Dog-Friendly Beaches in Manitoba

 Summertime in Manitoba means packing up and heading out to one of the many gorgeous beaches nearby.
-Problem is, a beach day is usually a full day and nobody wants to have to rush back after a lazy day of playing in the water and sunbathing.
+The problem is, a beach day is usually a full day and nobody wants to have to rush back after a lazy day of playing in the water and sunbathing.
 However, if you have a dog waiting for you at home, this is what is required.
 Well, not anymore.
 Luckily, there are now some great Manitoba beaches and swimming areas that are literally fun for the whole family – even your pooch!
 So, be sure to throw some dog treats in the trunk along with your sunscreen because your next beach day will include your very happy dog!

 The Dog-Friendly Beaches & Swim Areas in Manitoba